HIGHLIGHTS

 To be honest, the Honor 400 is a bit of a letdown, especially considering how much the phone has been stripped down.
 It features the same Snapdragon 7 Gen 3 chipset that Honor has been using since the Honor 100, and surprisingly, the telephoto lens seen on the Honor 200 is no longer present.

 The only notable upgrade is in the battery department, with a larger 6,000mAh capacity.
-Unless Honor significantly lowers the price, the phone doesn’t seem to offer much value compared to its predecessors.
+And with this pricing, the phone doesn’t seem to offer much value compared to its predecessors.

 What are your thoughts on the Honor 400?
 Let us know in the comments!